ju57in3/Internship_Project/daily_note.md

 ### Summary
 Today I started the schematic of the extension board.
 I divided the schematic into different sections for optimal organization.
 Next time, I need to work on the parts that use dip switches.
 I also need to determine if we can use multiple UARTs from the microcontrollers, and I need to create a table to reference the different dimensions for the connector positions.

+## 29/04/2024
+To pick up where we left off, we don't need to use the schematic of the boosterpack; we just need to use connectors like the other microcontrollers.
+I still need to determine the type of 7-segment display to use.
+Also, we need to figure out how to route the UART outputs of the microcontrollers to our switch.